Back to top

 Student Research Assistant, School-Based Aggression and Bullying Prevention Team

-The School-Based Aggression & Bullying Prevention Team in the Center for Violence Prevention at the Children’s Hospital of Philadelphia is seeking Student Research Assistants for the 2025-2026 academic year.
+The School-Based Aggression & Bullying Prevention Team in the Center for Violence Prevention at the Children’s Hospital of Philadelphia is seeking Student Research Assistants for the 2026-2027 academic year (Fall 2026-Spring 2027).
+This is a volunteer position for students interested in gaining hands-on experience in school-based intervention research and prevention science in applied research settings.

 Eligible candidates must: